 - Find descriptions of Welding Engineering courses here.

 - A welding engineering internship is required, and is usually done in the summer before a student's final year.
-Students receive course credit for this as Welding Engineering 4189, Industrial Experience.
+Students receive course credit for writing a report about this experience in relations to courses completed in the WE 3rd year courses.
+Welding Engineering 4189, Industrial Experience.

 - The senior year finishes with additional Welding Metallurgy course and lab, a year-long Senior Welding Design Capstone project, and several technical electives of the student's choice.